Status: Bill 15 received royal assent on October 30, 2019

 Ministry responsible: Service Alberta

-Bill 15: The Real Estate Amendment Act 2019 has been introduced to address concerns about the performance of the Real Estate Council of Alberta (RECA).
+Bill 15: The Real Estate Amendment Act 2019 has passed to address concerns about the performance of the Real Estate Council of Alberta (RECA).

 A third party review, completed in late spring 2019, found significant concerns with council performance and identified the need for urgent governance reform.

-Bill 15 would allow measures to stabilize RECA governance, including:
+Bill 15 allows measures to stabilize RECA governance, including:

 - dismissing the current council members

 - enabling the Minister of Service Alberta to appoint an official administrator to provide direction and oversee RECA’s affairs and continue its critical functions such as hearing and appeals processes

 An interim administrator will be appointed to continue RECA’s critical governance functions and ensure continuation of day-to-day activities such as licensing, education and evaluation of professional conduct.